to Cut Scotch Broom

 be weakened, and you will be able to find them easily when they bloom

-You do not need to remove the roots if cut before the summer heat - it will die in the heat.
+You do not need to remove the roots if cut before or in early heat; it will die in summer's dry heat.

 Plant grass, allow

 ground story plants to take over, and plant trees.
 Broom grows most frequently